 Every ‘About Me’ page I’ve ever read either talks about a person’s hobbies or about how amazing they are.
-So to get that out of the way I will say that I love the beach, Harry Potter, Disney World, and the Dallas Cowboys.
+So to get that out of the way I will say that I love the beach, Harry Potter (and building Harry Potter LEGO), Disney World, and the Dallas Cowboys.
 Did you just yawn?

 I wouldn’t blame you if so.

 Of course, I don’t mind telling you all the great things about me.

 But I’m just like any other person.
 I’ve had my own struggles as well as successes.